rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 We can call our custom extension {{foo}}
 ```

 As custom modules allows any JavaScript logic to be injected for bespoke needs they can be the solution to your own bespoke filtering and sorting needs.
-You can find sample of custom modules [the the Handlebars section of the sample templates](https://github.com/rfennell/AzurePipelines/tree/main/SampleTemplates/XplatGenerateReleaseNotes%20(Node%20based)/Version%203) e.g. to perform a sorted foreach.
+You can find sample of custom modules and how to sructure your custom modules [in the Handlebars section of the sample templates section of this repo](https://github.com/rfennell/AzurePipelines/tree/main/SampleTemplates/XplatGenerateReleaseNotes%20(Node%20based)/Version%203)

 # Task Parameters